devconcept/multer-gridfs-storage/README.md

 By default, this module behaves exactly like the default Multer disk storage does.
 It generates a 16 bytes long name in hexadecimal format with no extension for the file to guarantee that there are very low probabilities of naming collisions.
 You can override this by passing your own function.

-The return value of this function must be an object or a promise that resolves to an object (this also applies to generators) with the following properties.
+The return value of this function is an object or a promise that resolves to an object (this also applies to generators) with the following properties.

 Property name | Description
 ------------- | -----------